top of page

 I work mainly in acrylics, often painting from memory or the feeling of a place rather than a direct reference.
 My style leans toward expressionism, with texture, colour and intuition guiding the way.
 I love experimenting as I paint - letting the process unfold, embracing the unexpected and finding that sweet spot where a landscape feels both familiar and full of life.

 If my work connects with you, then I’m glad.
-That’s what I hope for most — that something in these landscapes speaks to your own experiences of nature, adventure, calm or escape.
+That’s what I hope for most - that something in these landscapes speaks to your own experiences of nature, adventure, calm or freedom.
 Because in the end, that shared spark is why I paint.

 IMG_9771_edited.jpg